ewilson/bracketfun_api/README.md

 TitleMatch API
 ==============

-Python/Django API for TitleMatch applications.
+Python/Django API for the TitleMatch web application.
 This will serve the [TitleMatch web](https://github.com/ewilson/titlematch_web) client.
-A more detailed README is maintained at that repo.
+The README.md in that that repo is more interesting.

 ### Local development setup

-TitleMatch uses Python 3.5
+TitleMatch uses Python 3.4

 To install dependencies:

     $ pip install -r requirements.txt

+#### Postgres setup

+1. Install Postgres
+1. Create user `tma` with password `tma_pass`
+1. Create database `titlematch`
+1. Grant privileges to `tma` for `titlematch`
+1. Use `./manage migrate` to create DB tables

+#### Heroku setup

+This application is setup for use with Heroku, so `./manage.py runserver` will not detect the DB engine.

-To run locally, install Postgres and Heroku, and use:
+To run locally, install Heroku toolbelt, and use:

-    $ foreman start
+    $ heroku local

-using foreman instead of `runserver` will allow the application to use the same environment variables as in production with Heroku

 To run tests: